Krzeczów, Łódź Voivodeship

 Krzeczów is a village in the administrative district of Gmina Wierzchlas, within Wieluń County, Łódź Voivodeship, in south-central Poland.
-It lies approximately 8 km east of Wierzchlas, 14 km east of Wieluń, and 83 km south-west of the regional capital Łódź.

 History

 In 1827, the village had a population of 60.

 During the German occupation of Poland (World War II), in 1940, the German gendarmerie carried out expulsions of Poles, who were placed in a transit camp in Łódź, and then young Poles were deported to forced labour in Germany and German-occupied France, and others were deported to the General Government in the more eastern part of German-occupied Poland.
 Houses and farms of expelled Poles were handed over to German colonists as part of the Lebensraum policy.